What the Hell Happened to Cuba Gooding Jr.?

 Later that year, both Gooding and Marshall appeared in Rob Reiner’s military courtroom drama, A Few Good Men.

 At the time, Estevez was looking to break away from his Brat Pack image.
 And the rest of the cast were up-and-comers.
 Gooding, Piven, Dorf and Leary were all seen as tremendously promising actors.
 But Judgment Night failed them all.
-Reviews were bad and the movie bombed.
+Critics panned the movie and audiences avoided it.
+It opened in fifth place at the box office behind Malice which had been in theaters for three weeks.

 In 1994, Gooding appeared opposite Paul Hogan and Beverly D’Angelo in the Western comedy, Lightning Jack.